rei-bp/Magikarp-pro-tourney/readme.md

 **ELEVATOR PITCH**

 Imagine a bass pro fishing tournament but with magikarp instead of bass!
-You are competing to catch the biggest bag, see if you can top the leaderboards by catching the heaviest 5 magikarps from your run!
+You are competing to catch the biggest bag, see if you can top the leaderboards by catching the heaviest 5 magikarps from your run.

 **GAMEPLAY**